Gatland to push players to 'limit' for World Cup

 "We won't fold when we're under the pump and we can stay in the fight to give ourselves a chance to win.

-"Shaun Edwards once said, it's called a test match because that's exactly what it is.
-It tests you in every aspect, your resolve, physicality, skills, mental toughness.
+"Shaun Edwards once said 'it's called a Test match because that's exactly what it is'.
+It tests you in every aspect; your resolve, physicality, skills, mental toughness.

 "That's what we are preparing for so I will not apologise for pushing the players to the limit to get the best out of them."